-Update: As of 28 December 2020 the federal tax credit for solar has been extended.
-This article has been updated to show the new phase out dates.
+Update: As of 16 August 2022 the federal tax credit for solar has been extended.
+This article has been updated to show the new rates.

 Why you should act now

-The federal tax credit, known as the Investment Tax Credit (ITC) for solar is currently 26% of the price paid for the purchase of a qualifying solar system.
-But starting January 1, 2023, the solar ITC is scheduled to drop to 22%.
-In order for a solar system purchase to qualify and be subject to the 26% solar ITC, a purchased solar system must have begun construction by December 31st, 2022.
+The federal tax credit, known as the Investment Tax Credit (ITC) for solar is currently 30% of the price paid for the purchase of a qualifying solar system.
+The ITC is locked in for another 10 years and will not change until 2032.
+In order for a solar system purchase to qualify and be subject to the 30% solar ITC, a purchased solar system must have begun construction by August 16th, 2022.
 Because of that, we recommend that those interested in purchasing a solar system do so as soon as possible.

 Help save the federal tax credit for solar